Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* A note has to exist first before the user can create tasks in it
+* A note has to exist first before the user can create tasks within it

 ## Triggers